ssbc/ssb-index-feeds-spec/feedless-identity.md

+**Notice**: this concept/draft was merged into https://github.com/ssb-ngi-pointer/fusion-identity-spec.
+This is just still here for archival purposes.

 Feedless identity is a concept where multiple regular identities are linked together with a specific purpose.
 The identity will have keypair that is shared with the linked members.
 The reason it is called feedless is